 Facial fat augmentation is a procedure that involves moving fat from one area of the body to an area of the face to improve contour, correct defects, or enhance features.
-Dr. Lopez is experienced in placing fat throughout the face to restore the soft tissue volume of the face that is lost as we age.
+Dr. Lopez and Dr. Perro are experienced in placing fat throughout the face to restore the soft tissue volume of the face that is lost as we age.

 The fat augmentation procedure is performed on an outpatient basis with local anesthesia and some sedation if patients prefer.
-Even though the sutures Dr. Lopez uses are dissolvable, he removes any remaining suture material at approximately 1 week to ensure near invisible wound healing.
+Even though the sutures Dr. Lopez and Dr. Perro uses are dissolvable, they remove any remaining suture material at approximately 1 week to ensure near invisible wound healing.
 Most patients are able to return to work within a few days to a week, although swelling may take longer to subside.

 Harvesting the fat from the abdomen and thigh is meant to acquire sufficient material in a minimally traumatic fashion to restore volume to the face.
-Dr. Lopez counsels his patients before the procedure that the goal is not a flatter belly or sleeker thighs.
+Dr. Lopez and Dr. Perro counsels their patients before the procedure that the goal is not a flatter belly or sleeker thighs.
 In fact there is in general no appreciable difference in the appearance of the donor site because the amount of fat removed from the donor site is minimal compared to traditional liposuction surgery.

 1. What is Facial Fat Augmentation?